Richard Pearse: 1909

-The Otago Witness, 1 December 1909, also observed that "Mr Pearse has always been of an inventive turn of mind, as a visit to his workshop will show.
+The Otago Witness, 1 December 1909, also observed that "Mr. Pearse has always been of an inventive turn of mind, as a visit to his workshop will show.
 Just lately the Scientific American printed an idea of his for an improved sparking plug for either high or low tension."
-Though fruitless searches for the article over decades had left researchers with doubts about its existence, it finally came to light during a search of Auckland Libraries’ bound volumes in 1999.
-R W Pearse's 'The Handy Man's Spark Plug' was published in the 4 September 1909 issue of Scientific American, and again in Alexander Russell Bond's Handy Man’s Workshop and Laboratory, a Scientific American Series publication, in 1910.
+Following many searches, researchers had doubts that this article existed, until it came to light during a search of Auckland Libraries’ bound volumes in 1999.
+R W Pearse's "The Handy Man's Spark Plug" was published in the 4 September 1909 issue of Scientific American, and again in Alexander Russell Bond's Handy Man's Workshop and Laboratory, a Scientific American Series publication, in 1910.
 Pearse's handy man's spark plug, having a wire within a central tube, utilised the pressure of the engine's compression stroke to operate a valve, to vibrate the connected terminal wire into contact the central tube's terminal, to produce multiple sparks.

-Pearse's work remained poorly reported at the time, and no contemporary newspaper accounts appear to exist of his early 1900s efforts.
-Some later photographic records survived, but they are undated with some images difficult to interpret.
+Pearse's work was not clearly reported at the time; no contemporary newspaper accounts appear to exist of his earliest efforts.
 Pearse's own statements, interpreted though modern day lenses, have bamboozled many researchers, writers and critics.
 For many years such led the few who knew of his feats to accept 1904 as the date of flying.
 Unconcerned about posterity and in remote New Zealand, he received no public credit for his work during his lifetime.
 Pearse patented his design, but his innovations—such as ailerons and the lightweight air-cooled engine—did not succeed in influencing others.